 - Group therapy sessions

 Amphetamine’s effects on brain function also place addicts at increased risk of developing psychological problems, such as depression and anxiety disorders.
 These conditions further aggravate addiction symptoms and make it that much harder to abstain from drug use.
 Psychosocial treatment supports are also used to help addicts overcome symptoms arising from psychological distress.

 Treatment addresses all aspects of an individual’s amphetamine abuse problem.
 We can help you find the right program for you.
-Call 800-405-2627 today.
+Call 800-315-1376 (Who Answers?) today.

 What is Amphetamine Detox Like?

 The NIDA states that detox is often considered to be the first part of amphetamine treatment.
 “Depending on the patient’s situation, the first steps in treating prescription stimulant addiction may be to taper the drug dosage and attempt to ease withdrawal symptoms.”
 This can often be done if the individual was using prescription amphetamine which is used in medications like Adderall and others.
 The patient will be slowly tapered off their higher dosage until they are able to be fully taken off the medication.